Abstract:

 tetQ,

-intI1) were detected and quantified in wetland sediments.
-The total absolute abundance of ARGs in Nandagang sediments (4.14×10
+intI1), were detected and quantified in wetland sediments.
+The average total absolute abundance of ARGs detected in sediments in Nandagang 4.14×10

 8 copies∙g